Golf Course Review of Halifax Golf Club

-The 17th is such a unique hole and is often the main talking point when discussing Ogden which in many ways is a real shame because that dilutes the other 17 holes, several of which are phenomenal, especially the ones earlier in the round with hints of quirk.
+The 17th is such a unique hole and is often the main talking point when discussing Ogden which in many ways is a real shame because that dilutes the other 17 holes, several of which are phenomenal, especially the ones earlier in the round with hints of quirk at every corner.

 As with most moorland courses there are many elements of seaside links golf here and therefore the wind can play a huge factor in the way the course plays.
 The course is not long with a new set of 'blue' tees, enhancing the course significantly, stretching it to just over 6,300 yards.
 However, there are a few holes with a restricted lay-up which means it tends to play longer into the greens than you may initially think.

 Ogden has a strong start with very little opportunity to pick shots up in the opening five holes.
 The first is a wonderful hole (played either as a par five or par four depending upon the tees used) with a green angled to the fairway and a hazard running across and down the right towards the green.
 Indeed, the streams that run throughout the lower part of the course come into play during most of the first 11 holes.
-The green at the first is probably the most severe on the course and being under the hole is imperative.
+The wondrous green at the first is probably the most severe on the course and being under the hole is imperative.